Tinder Super Like – AKA that little blue star – lets your potential matches know you’re *really* into them.

 You meant to swipe left, but you’re in the groove and your finger drifts a little bit up.
 Or maybe you were just trying to access the control center on your iPhone.

-Whatever the case, to your horror you just Super Liked your ex, a coworker, your realtor, or someone else equally embarrassing – or that you don't even regular like, much less super like.
+Whatever the case, to your horror you just Super Liked your ex, a coworker, your realtor, or someone else equally embarrassing.
+Or someone you don't even regular like, much less super like.

 Here are 2 ways to undo a Super Like:

-- If you’re a Tinder Plus or Tinder Gold user, simply tap the yellow “rewind” arrow to undo the swipe.
+- If you’re an upgraded Tinder user, simply tap the yellow “rewind” arrow to undo the swipe.

-- If you happen to match via your Super Swipe, go to the message screen, either tap the red flag or slide the match to the left, then select “unmatch.”
+- If you happen to match via your Super Swipe, go to the message screen, tap the badge to bring up Tinder’s Safety Toolkit, then select “unmatch.”

-If you’re not a premium user or you didn’t match… you’re pretty much out of luck.
-But don’t worry, you’re not alone – plenty of people take to sites like Reddit to complain about how easy it is to accidentally Super Like someone.
+Not a premium user or you didn’t match?
+You’re pretty much out of luck.
+But don’t worry, you’re not alone.
+Plenty of people take to sites like Reddit to complain about how easy it is to accidentally Super Like someone.

 Make Your Tinder Profile Super Likeable

 Want local singles to Super Like your profile, on purpose?
 For starters, don’t choose your own profile pics.